arnigeir/lsd/readme.md

 	lsd.Library.Authors

-The Catalog object has several methods to manage objects like inserting (Insert) , updating (Update) , delete (Delete) and retrieve (Filter) JavaScript objects.
+The Catalog object has several methods to manage it's objects like inserting (Insert) new ones , updating (Update) existing ones , delete (Delete) and retrieve (Filter) the objects.

 Insert new object into a Catalog
 ---